miker704/Strife/patches.md

     - Restyled Explore Servers Page.
     - Switched to SCSS Vars in Explore Servers Page.
     - Added "Try search for them" footer at the bottom of the explore servers page.
+    - Changed Action Button Pop Up for grabbing the server invite link changed the text from the base server invite link to Copy Server ID.

 ## Backend Changes